awchiu23/CryptoTools/README.md

 	- For FTX: positions in BTC, ETH and FTT spots; a position in FTT perp
 	- For all accounts: APIs set up
 	- Time for at least one funding payment to have been paid
+- For a simplified version, there is an **IS_VETERAN** flag that you can set to False.
+Once set, the universe becomes FTX, Bybit and Coinbase only.

 ## CryptoStats
-- This tool provides some historical stats sourced through APIs.
+- This tool provides some historical stats sourced through APIs

 ## CryptoTrader
-- Automated trading of spot and futures.
+- Automated trading of spot and futures
-- Talk to me if you are interested.
+- Whatsapp me if interested

 ## FTXLender
-- This tools runs on a loop and automatically modifies your loan sizes one minute before every reset.
+- This tools runs on a loop and automatically modifies your loan sizes one minute before every reset
 - Universe: USD, BTC, ETH

 ## KrakenTrader